 The Garden Tomb and Mount of Olives

 Once you’ve had ample time to explore Jerusalem post-tour and eat lunch, cross the road at the Damascus Gate and walk to the Garden Tomb.
 If you just walk along the rode in between the little strip of vendors and the beginning of the bus station you will find it.
 It’s closed on Mondays so don’t be like me and plan your one day in Jerusalem on a Monday.
-After the Garden Tomb ask around and find the bus station up the street and take the next bus headed to the Mount of Olives.
-They are consistently leaving so I wouldn’t stress if you miss one or it takes time to find the bus station.
+After the Garden Tomb, find the bus station up the street and take the next bus headed to the Mount of Olives.
+They run regularly so I wouldn’t stress if you miss one or it takes time to find the bus station.

 Once the bus takes you to the top of the mountain ask your driver to point you in the direction of the Chapel of the Ascension.
 Many believe that this is the point Jesus ascended to heaven from and there is a stone with his footprint in it to this day.
 You will have to take a look for yourself.
 I personally felt there wasn’t much to this little chapel, but when in Jerusalem, see all the things!

-By this time it’ll likely be getting dark and you should make your way to the parking lot across the street from the Damascus Gate.
-There is a ton of trash in it and buses coming and going.
-I simply walked around to the smaller buses (similar to the yellow bus you took to Jerusalem) and asked who was going to Tel Aviv.
-You should find one with no problem and be back in Tel Aviv in time for dinner.
-If you do have trouble ask for help—the locals are very friendly and helpful.
+By this time it’ll likely be getting dark and you should make your way to the pick-up point for your return bus or train to Tel Aviv.
+You should be back in Tel Aviv in time for dinner.
+If you do have trouble finding the bus or anything, ask for help!
+The locals are very friendly and helpful.

 When you get back to Tel Aviv have dinner and enjoy the nightlife.
 Just make sure you rest up for tomorrow morning because it’s a full day.
 Also, do not shave!
 The Dead Sea will burn like crazy!